DecentricCorp/Lightrail-API-Docs/feature-deep-dive/RedemptionRules.md

 [Lightrail](https://www.lightrail.com/) redemption rules are extra conditions placed on promotions.
 A redemption rule is evaluated with the transaction data to determine if the promotion can be used for that transaction.
 This unlocks powerful marketing promotions such as: "$10 good for purchases of $50 or more" or "$5 off your purchase when you buy a red hat."

+This document is a reference for writing Lightrail Redemption Rules.
+To learn more about how to set up Redemption Rules in your system, check out the [Lightrail Redemption Rules Implementation Guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md).

 ## Evaluation

 Redemption rules are set for a promotion and evaluated using variables from the submitted drawdown transaction.
 They are single statements that evaluate to a single value, not a full script to be executed.
 If the rule evaluates to `true` then the promotion can be applied to the transaction.
 If the rule evaluates to `false` then the promotion cannot be applied to the transaction.

 Here's an example of a not particularly useful redemption rule: